-As with Section 73 submissions, there is no statutory definition for ‘non-material’.
+As with Section 73 submissions (material amendments to an existing planning permission), there is no statutory definition for ‘non-material’.
 It’s probably a ‘greyer’ area than for the Section 73 process and is down to the discretion of each LPA.
 Essentially, non-material amendments are small scale changes that do not change the nature, description or overall quality of the original permission, do not result in an increase in the size, height, scale or volume of a building, have very little individual or cumulative impact on the overall scheme, and don’t conflict with relevant Local Plan policy.

 The advantages of a Section 96a application is that the LPA is not obliged to reconsult and should determine it within 28 days of registration.
 So it’s a relatively swift and inexpensive option if the changes are small and insignificant.
 Again as with Section 73 applications, this process only applies to planning permissions.

 An application for a non-material amendment may require you to submit any changes to drawings and plans which were submitted under the original planning permission.
 As well as detailed information around the proposed amendments and how these differ from the original application.